 The Process of IRS Lien Subordination

 To begin the IRS lien subordination process, the taxpayer must complete and submit Form 14134, Application for Certificate of Subordination of Federal Tax Lien.
 This document provides the details of the requested subordination, including the reason for the request and the benefit to the IRS.
-Attaching supporting documents such as appraisals, loan agreements, or other related documents that might help substantiate the application is also essential.
+Attaching supporting documents, such as appraisals, loan agreements, or other related documents that may help substantiate the application, is also essential.

-The IRS will then review the application, consider why you believe a subordination is in their best interest, and make a decision.
+The IRS will then review the application, consider why you believe a subordination is in its best interest, and make a decision.
 They will issue a Certificate of Subordination if they agree to the subordination.
 However, it’s important to understand that this doesn’t remove the lien; it merely changes its priority status.
-The IRS suggests you submit your application at least 45 days before the transaction date that the certificate of subordination is needed.
-If your application is denied, you can appeal the denial.
+The IRS suggests you submit your application at least 45 days before the transaction date when the certificate of subordination is needed.
+If your application is denied, you can appeal the denial by filing Form 9423, Collection Appeal Request.

 Resolving Your Tax Problems